infinitered/solidarity/docs/plugins.md

 ```
 > **WARNING:** `extensions` folder must only contain extensions.
 Don't add spurious files here.

-As you may have guessed `fiesta-template.json` is our copy of the rule-set we designed above.  `fiesta.js` is going to be how we register our plugin, and copy that file.
+As you may have guessed `fiesta-template.json` is our copy of the rule-set we designed above.  `fiesta.js` is going to be how we register our plugin with Solidarity, and copy that file.

 Contents of `fiesta.js`
 ```js